Tikam02/DevOps-Guide/Servers/firewalls.md

 * **Allow and Deny by port**

-  `# firewall-cmd --permanent --zone=external --add-port=60001/udp` can be used to add a dedicated `UDP` port to your external zone.
+  `# firewall-cmd --permanent --zone=external --add-port=60001/udp` can be used to add a dedicated `UDP` port to your external zone, where 60001 is your port number.

   `# firewall-cmd --zone=external --list-ports` can be used to check the allowed ports in the given zone.
 For some other zone `--zone` should be changed.